top of page

 Juneau

-Top five picks for Juneau
+Top picks for Juneau

 1. Explore Mendenhall Glacier on your own or book a guided hike.
 To get up close, take the Juneau Icefields helicopter tour.